The Primary Election is Tuesday, May 18, 2021.

 You can register in person at your county voter registration office, 1 Quaker Plaza, Room 105, Stroudsburg, weekdays 8:30 a.m. - 4:30 p.m.
 Closed weekends and holidays; or at the Department of Transportation photo license centers when applying for or renewing your driver’s license.

 You can register by mail.
 Voter registration mail applications are available at your county voter registration office; and at many other locations within each county including public libraries, universities, political party committee office, and many service organizations.

 No matter how you register, you will get your voter registration card in the mail.
 Bring this card with you, along with a photo ID, the first time you vote.

 Under the new election law for 2020 changes you no longer need a reason to vote by Absentee Ballot.
 Anyone can vote by absentee ballot.
 So skip the lines and don't worry about bad weather.
 Make sure your vote counts.
-You can apply online for a Pennsylvania Absentee Ballot or Download and mail back a Pennsylvania Absentee Ballot Application form or pick up an application form at the county voter registration office ( 1 Quaker Plaza, Room 105, Stroudsburg, weekdays 8:30am - 4:30pm )
+You can apply online for a Pennsylvania Absentee Ballot or pick up an application form at the county voter registration office ( 1 Quaker Plaza, Room 105, Stroudsburg, weekdays 8:30am - 4:30pm )